Thanushan0207/Youtube-Video-Downloader/README.md

 Steps:
 1. First download all the files.
-2. Then use any choice of code editor to open the Python file.
+2. Open the "THEBOLDFONT.otf" file and install the font type.
-3. Open the "THEBOLDFONT.otf" file and install the font type.
+3. Then use any choice of code editor to open the Python file or if you want to run the application you can open the .exe file.
-3. Now you are all set and ready to go!!
+4. Now you are all set and ready to go!!

 Pictures: